-Due to decommissioning activities, road traffic at the facility is greatly reduced.
-Despite the reduction in traffic, the following dust control measures are typically implemented for roads in active use for CCR management activities at the facility.
+The following dust control measures are typically implemented for roads in active use for CCR management activities at the facility.

-- Reduced vehicle speed limits are enforced to reduce dust mobilization. - During high wind conditions, operations and related traffic may be reduced or halted. - Prior to transportation, if needed, CCR may be covered using tarps to reduce the potential for CCR becoming airborne during truck transport.
+- Reduced vehicle speed limits are enforced to reduce dust mobilization. - Enclosed tank trailers are used to carry fly ash - During high wind conditions, operations and related traffic may be reduced or halted. - Prior to transportation, if needed, CCR may be covered using tarps to reduce the potential for CCR becoming airborne during truck transport.
 If tarps are not practical or dusting is observed, water may be added to CCR prior to transportation. - During non-freezing weather, unpaved roads at the Facility are sprayed multiple times per day using water trucks. - Paved roads at the facility will be cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, may also be sprayed by water trucks.